Axway/amplify-central/content/en/docs/connect_manage_environ/manage_environments_ownership.md

 }
 ```

-Save this configuration into a file (`acl.yaml`) after finding teamID corresponding to your configuration.
+Save this configuration into a file (`acl.yaml`) after finding the teamID that corresponds to your configuration.
 Then use axway central CLI to import this ACL: `axway central apply -f acl.yaml`

-Currently, there is no check validating the correctness of the team identifier.
+{{< alert title="" color="warning" >}}Currently, there is no check validating the correctness of the team identifier.{{< /alert >}}

-Once everything is correctly setup, each developer from teamA or teamB are able to see the environment `env1` and add their respective services without noticing work done by other teams.
-They will only see the work done by their team mates.
+Once everything is correctly setup, developers from teamA or teamB can see the environment `env1` and add their respective services without seeing work done by other teams.
+They will only see the work done within their team.
 Be sure to set the owner of your service as describe above.
-Otherwise, developers will not see the API service inside the environment due to the ACL restriction: you only see what your team(s) own.
-If by mistake the API Service owner is not set, only a Central administrator will be able to view and update the ownership of the API service.
+Otherwise, developers will not see the API Service inside the environment due to the ACL restriction; they only see what their team(s) own.
+If the API Service owner is not set, only a Central administrator will be able to view and update the ownership of the API service.